Staying safe online

 How to report fraudulent activity

-If you, or someone you know received a scam email or phone call, report it CERT NZ so coordinated action is taken and enforcement authorities will be alerted if required.
+If you, or someone you know received a scam email, message or phone call, report it CERT NZ so coordinated action is taken and enforcement authorities will be alerted if required.

-It is also important that if you are in doubt, to NEVER give out your credit card details or banking PINs and passwords.
-If you have given out your credit card details on a dodgy call, we recommend that you call your credit card company or bank to ask them what you should do next, such as cancelling or temporarily disabling your card.
+It is also important that if you are in doubt, to NEVER give out your credit card details or banking PINs and passwords or click on links without verifying the link address.
+If you have given out your bank or credit card details and you're not sure if it was legitimate, we recommend that you call your credit card company or bank to ask them what you should do next, such as cancelling or temporarily disabling your card.

 Fake SMS text message